-Nikola Tesla is perhaps one of the greatest scientists that has ever lived.
+Nikola Tesla is perhaps one of the greatest scientists and American inventors that have ever lived.
 His experiments were far beyond his time, which left much of his work underappreciated until after he passed away.
-Born on July 10, 1856, in Austria, where he would then make his way to New York to further his work.
-His showmanship and crazy inventions earned him the reputation of 'mad scientist,' and he was the creator of many things essential to modern life.
+Born on July 10, 1856, in Austria, where he would then make his way to New York City to further his work.
+While in the United States, his showmanship and crazy inventions earned him the reputation of 'mad scientist,' and he was the creator of many things essential to modern life.
 In honor of his birthday today, here are some of the man's greatest achievements.

 It all began in 1893 at the World’s Expo in Chicago where the feud between Edison's direct current and Tesla's alternating current culminated.
-Edison's direct current was very dangerous and costly over long distances.
+The direct current, which was invented by Thomas Edison, was very dangerous and costly over long distances.
 Tesla sought to implement alternating current for the power grid because it was cheaper and safer.
-To prove the safety of AC, he reportedly sent electricity through himself to produce light.
-Despite Edison's and General Electric's efforts to implement direct current, Tesla's alternating current eventually won out.
+To prove the safety of AC, he reportedly used a Tesla coil to send electricity through himself to produce light.
+Despite Edison's and General Electric's efforts to implement direct current, Tesla won the battle of the currents.

 First hydro-electric power plant